 Now, four years later, Kalju has delivered the final mixes with co-producer, Megan Bernard on board who has brought virtuosic musicianship and sublime, etherial vocal arrangements to the project: 40 years in the making.
 It has taken that long to arrive at the perfect combination of players to bring the work to its most beautiful and polished expression.

 If the album were an art exhibition, it would be hailed as a major retrospective of the work of a fully formed artistic vision.
-This album is Datson+Hughes's masterpiece.
+This album is an actual masterpiece.

 ANNETTE HUGHES is a Sunshine Coast hinterland based writer who moved to the region ten years ago after a twenty year career in first Brisbane, then Sydney, in the entertainment and publishing industries.
 In her previous lives she has been a contemporary art dealer, bookseller, small publisher, theatrical F&TV agent, literary agent and author of Art Life Chooks: Learning to leave the city and love the country (Harper Collins 4th Estate).